 Mount Everest, the main peak of the Himalayas, is the highest mountain in the world.
-So, many people dream of climbing onto the top of Earth.
-Its most common Tibetan name, Qomolangma, means “Goddess Mother of the World” or “Goddess of the Valley”.
-10 CUG members have reached the summit of Mount Everest for 9 times since the establishment of CUG.
+It is the dream of many people to climb onto the top of the Earth.
+Its name in Tibetan, Qomolangma, means “Goddess Mother of the World” or “Goddess of the Valley”.
+10 CUG members have reached the summit of Mount Everest 9 times since the establishment of CUG.

 WANG Fuzhou, CUG alumnus from the Geology Department, and his teammates reached the top of Mount Everest from the north slope at 4:20 AM on May 25, 1960.
 It was the first time that somebody had ascended the world’s highest peak from the north slope, and WANG was the first Chinese mountaineer to reach the top of Mount Everest.